-With a number of clothing brands collaborating with tech innovators – it is clear that the benefits of AR are catching on within the fashion industry.
+With a number of clothing brands collaborating with tech innovators – it is clear that the benefits of augmented reality are catching on within the fashion industry.

-Brands such as GAP have recognised a need for change in the industry, and have released AR apps allowing consumers to virtually try on an item of clothing and assess its size and fit; being able to see it augment on their screen.
+Brands such as GAP have recognised a need for change in the industry, and have released augmented reality apps allowing consumers to virtually try on an item of clothing and assess its size and fit; being able to see it augment on their screen.

 By adjusting the avatar model’s size, height etc – the consumer is able to get a better gist of what the item in question may look like on them, rather than having to guess based on the chosen model on the website.
 The concept removes the need for busy consumers to 1.
 Have to enter a store and 2.
 Have to return an item of clothing that fits poorly.

 Working with ‘Avametric’ and Google (Tango) – GAP identified this issue and addressed it with a groundbreaking solution that is their ‘Dressing Room‘ app.
 Released in January 2017 – the app was a great step in the right direction, however with Apple’s release of ARKit in September 2017, the quality and accessiblity of augmented reality stepped up a gear.

 With the release of Apple ARKit, the luxury fashion retailer Burberry quickly caught on to augmented reality tech possibilities.
 The brand partnered with artist, Danny Sangra and released an app allowing users to overlay digital illustrations by Danny on to their own iPhone images through the use of the iOS camera.
 With a feature encouraging users to share their new masterpieces on social media – Burberry successfully used augmented reality to increase brand awareness without offering any direct e-commerce capability whatsoever.